auchenberg/kenneth.io/source/_posts/2015-10-18-rebooting-prototype-our-hacker-cafe-in-copenhagen.md

 og_image: images/posts/rebooting-prototype/prototype.png
 ---

 Prototype started when [Jacob](https://twitter.com/boetter), back in April 2014, asked if I was interested sharing an office.
 He had gotten the opportunity to take over the coffee shop, Min Nye Kaffebar, and convert it into an office.
-Without much consideration I immediately said yes, since I had been looking for an office/hackerlab, to run experiments like [Helpmate](https://kenneth.io/blog/2013/04/01/introducing-helpmate/).
+Without much consideration I immediately said yes, as I had been looking for an office/hackerlab, to run experiments like [Helpmate](https://kenneth.io/blog/2013/04/01/introducing-helpmate/).

 {% img /images/posts/rebooting-prototype/prototype.png %}